- About GUTS

 Making a few simple changes to your lifestyle could help you reduce your risk of developing it later in life.

 The most common causes of ‘preventable’ bowel cancer are:

 The single most damaging factor in relation to the development of bowel cancer is meat consumption.
 Specifically too much red meat and too many processed meat products such as salami, bacon and sausages.

 Eating less meat means there is more room on your plate for vegetables!
 Dark green, leafy vegetables such as kale, cabbage and broccoli are particularly beneficial.
 Whole grains (eg wholemeal bread and brown rice), beans and lentils are a great source of dietary fibre, which is what keeps your digestive system moving, so opt for those rather than white bread and rice.

 Cutting out or reducing the amount of alcohol you consume will also have benefits.

-Try to fit in a minimum of 20 minutes exercise a day – vigorous housework, gardening and brisk dog walking all count!
+Being significantly overweight has been implicated as a cause of bowel and other cancers.
+Even if you are not overweight but have an inactive lifestyle your risk increases so try to fit in a minimum of 20 minutes exercise a day.
+Vigorous housework, gardening and brisk dog walking all count!